erszcz/docsh/README.md

 - [x] Include specs in function descriptions.
       Extract specs from the AST or input docs if possible.

-- [x] Provide an example repo showing
-      [how to embed documentation in your .beam files][gh:docsh-example] by using `docsh` as a Rebar plugin.

 - [x] `user_default` extensions:

     * [x] To allow for functional `h(Mod)`, `h(Mod, Fun, Arity)`